NIEHS/DASS/readme.md

 h-CLAT minimum induction threshold (MIT) must contain either positive numeric values for positive outcomes or “n,” “neg,” “negative,” or “Inf” to indicate a negative outcome.
-Any other values will not be used to predict skin sensitization potency.
-Missing values will not be used to predict skin sensitization potency.
+Any other values, including “NA,” will not be used to predict skin sensitization potency.

 ## KeratinoSens™ Call